 Training is an intervention that organizations offer to their members to improve performance.
 Typically, a trainer or subject-matter expert conducts training.
 To improve performance, we need to increase our motivation and multiply our ability to do things.

 A seminar is a form of in-person knowledge-oriented instruction offered by academic institutions, corporate academies, and training providers.
-A seminar may be conducted for a small group of five or a large group of 2000 persons.
+In the Philippines, a seminar may be conducted for a small group of five or a large group of 2000 persons.
 A seminar may be about a single subject or a group of job-related subjects.

 Traditional seminars have lecturers as trainers.
 Recently, training providers market seminars as interactive and skill-based.

 In the Philippines, a growing number of corporate managers criticized public seminars for being boring, irrelevant, and tedious.

 Some view these seminars as ways to earn printed certificates required by some organizations.